symbol/symbol-docs/source/guides/migration/post-optin-xym-retrieval.rst

 - Then, on **March 12th, 2021** the **NIS1 Snapshot** took place: When the NIS1 blockchain reached block height 3'105'500 a picture was taken of all accounts and their assets.

-- Finally, on **March 16th, 2021** the **Symbol blockchain was launched** and the opt-in accounts were automatically created:
+- Finally, on **March 16th, 2021** the **Symbol blockchain was launched** and all opted-in accounts were automatically created:

   **For every opted-in NIS1 account that held at least 100 XEMs at the snapshot, a Symbol account was created holding that same amount of XYMs.**

 This guide explains how to access this new Symbol account and its assets.

-.. note:: If you did not opt-in before the new Symbol blockchain launched, you can still opt-in **post-launch**.
-The details will be disclosed shortly. `Follow the discussion here <https://forum.nem.io/t/symbol-launch-discussion-topic-1-3-post-launch-opt-in/26194>`__.
+.. note:: If you did not opt-in before the new Symbol blockchain launched, you can still opt-in **post-launch** by following the :doc:`post-launch-optin-xym-retrieval` guide.

 *****
 Guide